Manolomon/uvehavior-desktop/paper.md

 UVehavior assists in this core activity by featuring a suite where the researcher can evaluate their subjects, tests, and behaviors to observe, in one of these test recordings.
 The desktop-tool, plays the test video, while the observer analyzes the behavior of the subject.
 Therefore, every time the subject performs a specific behavior, the researcher logs it by pressing one key previously bound to a behavior.
 Besides keeping a record of the behavior logging, UVehavior displays three calculated variables: `latency`, `frequency`, and `duration`.
-For the ethological study, these measures are important for describing behaviors [@Inesta:2011]. \autoref{fig:annotation} shows the annotation activity of a Locomotor Activity Test performed by a Wistar rat [@Fernandez-Demeneghi:2019].
+For the ethological study, these measures are important for describing behaviors [@Inesta:2011]. \autoref{fig:annotation} shows the latency, frequency and time spent in grooming and rearing behavior displayed by a Wistar rat subjected to the locomotor activity test  [@Fernandez-Demeneghi:2019].

 # Analysis of the Results